Joe-Moran/grayson-west-portfolio/src/content/portfolio/omnifocus-3-macos-ios.md

 ---
 ![OmniFocus 3 for macOS, iPad OS, and iOS](../../assets/content/casestudies/omnifocus-3-image-1.png)
 ## Situation
 OmniFocus, a popular task management application, was due for a major update.
 As a key player in the development of version 3, I worked closely with the CEO and product manager to determine the scope of this new release.
-Our goal was to address user feedback, enhance functionality, and improve the overall user experience across both Mac and iOS platforms.
+Our goal was to address user feedback, enhance functionality, and improve the overall user experience across both Mac, iPad OS, and iOS platforms.

 ---
 ## Task